Zps977/learngit/readme.txt

-Git is a versionon control system.
+Git is a distributed versionon control system.
 Git is free software